sameercr7/AwsRoute53/README.md

    npm install
    npm start

+Note:From this site  https://freedns.afraid.org/domain/ I created a sub Domain and entered in the AWSrout53 Hosted Zones And After that you can add DNS server in that

 Create a new file named .env in the root directory of the project and provide this key and Value.
 PORT=<port_number>
 MONGODB_URI="<mongodb_connection_string>"